40 Scotland Facts and Trivia Questions

 Being an island nation, we love our fish and shellfish.

-Another great dish is Cullen skink.
+Another great dish is Cullen Skink.

 This is a thick creamy fish soup which is served with warm bread.

-Haggis is made from the heart, liver and lungs of a sheep, minced with onion, oatmeal, suet, spices, and salt and traditionally boiled in the animal’s stomach for approximately an hour.
+Haggis is made from the heart, liver, and lungs of a sheep, minced with onion, oatmeal, suet, spices, and salt, and traditionally boiled in the animal’s stomach for approximately an hour.

-It is served with ‘neeps and tatties’.
 That’s mashed turnip or swede and mashed potatoes.

-This is meat from a deer.
 It is meat with a very strong taste and is one of Scotland’s great natural products.

-Made with butter, sugar and flour, it is a dish that most Scottish children learn to cook and enjoy.
+Made with butter, sugar, and flour, it is a dish that most Scottish children learn to cook and enjoy.

 Ingredient includes sugar, milk, butter and condensed milk.